linode/docs/docs/tools-reference/how-to-install-neovim-and-plugins.md

         pip3 install --user neovim

-2. Add the following lines at the bottom of your `~/.config/nvim/init.vim` file to include the snippets available through UltiSnips:
+2. Add the following lines at the bottom of your `~/.config/nvim/init.vim` file to include the snippets available through UltiSnips and [vim-snippets](https://github.com/honza/vim-snippets):

     {: .file-excerpt }
     ~/.config/nvim/init.vim